Brain Damaged Child

 While specific causes of premature labor are yet to be determined, there are a variety of risk factors that increase the risk of an early birth.

-- You could be in danger of a premature labor if:
+You could be in danger of a premature delivery if:

 - You have previously given birth prematurely